BGI-Qingdao/HAST4TGS/README.md

                        [ optional, default fasta. ]
         --thread       thread num.
                        [ optional, default 8 threads. ]
-        --memory       x (GB) of memory to initial hash table by jellyfish.
-                       ( note: real memory used may be greater than this. ) [ optional, default 20GB. ]
         --help         print this usage message.

 Examples :